What are key connection changes in the Montlake area?

 The construction schedule for WABN is carefully timed to coincide with activities for both the new floating bridge and the west connection bridge:

-Step 2 - West Connection Bridge: Construction is underway on a structure that will connect the new floating bridge to the existing west approach bridge.
+Step 2 - West Connection Bridge: Construction is complete on a new structure (orange) that will connect the new floating bridge to the existing west approach bridge, scheduled for spring 2016.

-Step 3 - West Approach Bridge North: Starting in fall 2014, we will start work on the WABN.
-When WABN is complete, westbound traffic will travel on the new structure while eastbound traffic will travel on the existing west approach and the West Connection Bridge.
+Step 3 - West Approach Bridge North: When the new West Approach Bridge North (blue) opens to traffic, scheduled for summer 2017, westbound traffic will travel on the new structure while eastbound traffic will travel on the existing west approach and the West Connection Bridge.